everydayrain/christopherbauer.org/_posts/2024-11-14-templates.md

 vm_disk_format = "qcow2"
 ```

-Then do the same process but using the second hash on windows_server2019_proxmox_cloudinit.pkvars.hcl.
+Then do the same process but using the second hash for the file windows_server2019_proxmox_cloudinit.pkvars.hcl.

 Here are the specs for the two files that I ended up with.
 The 2016 .hcl file appears below as the first screenshot, and the 2019 .hcl file appears below as the second.
 ![](/assets/img/2024-11-11_10-23.png)